Who is a candidate?

 The length of incisions needed really depends on the degree of lift needed and the vector of pull of tightening.
 Some patients are candidates for short scars, and others need the full extent of the scars to get rid of the excess skin.
 The length and location of scars will be discussed at your consultation, and the reasons behind those decisions will be discussed.
 Typically incisions are created in a way to avoid tell-tale signs of a facelift, such as a distorted hairline, pulling on the tragus in front of the ear, “pixie” or attached earlobe, or widened and visible locations of scarring.

 Other procedures that can be done at time of facelift/necklift

 Procedures that can be done at the time of a facelift and necklift include: browlift, upper eyelid blepharoplasty, lower eyelid blepharoplasty, fat transfer to the face, chin implant, and laser resurfacing.
 In general, if rhinoplasty is being considered, Dr. Patel prefers to perform the rhinoplasty at a separate time than the facelift.

 Risks of facelift/necklift

-The standard surgical risks include pain; bleeding; infection; scarring; painful or hypertrophic scarring; wide or visible scars; injury to vessels, nerves, surrounding structures; asymmetry; poor cosmetic result; prolonged edema, numbness, parasthesias; temporary or permanent nerve damage; contour irregularity; recurrent or residual skin laxity; hair loss around incisions; loss of skin; dehiscence of skin incisions; open wounds; need for further procedure and out of pocket costs; and risks of anesthesia.
+The standard surgical risks include pain; bleeding; infection; scarring; irregular or hypertrophic scarring; wide or visible scars; injury to vessels, nerves, surrounding structures; asymmetry; poor cosmetic result; prolonged edema, numbness, parasthesias; temporary or permanent nerve damage; contour irregularity; recurrent or residual skin laxity; hair loss around incisions; loss of skin; dehiscence of skin incisions; open wounds; hematoma; seroma; need for further procedure and out of pocket costs; and risks of anesthesia.
 It is very important to avoid smoking before and after surgery, and have normal blood pressure.